avaneev/biteopt/README.md

 ## SMA-ES ##

-This is an experimental optimization method called "SigMa Adaptation Evolution Strategy".
+This is a working optimization method called "SigMa Adaptation Evolution Strategy".
 It has the same programmatic interface as CBiteOpt class, so it can be easily used in place of CBiteOpt.

 SMA-ES is based on the same concept as CMA-ES, but performs vector sigma adaptation.
-SMA-ES performs covariance matrix update like CMA-ES, but it is a simple linear update using leaky integrator averaging filtering.
+SMA-ES performs covariance matrix update like CMA-ES, but it is a simple linear update using leaky integrator averaging filtering, not adaptation.
 SMA-ES algorithm's operation is based on principles of control signals.

 The main difference to CMA-ES is that per-parameter sigmas are updated using these elements: